notclickable-jordan/shamir/readme.md

 Enter the content from each part into the field.

-The text of the secret will be displayed under the field.
+The text of the secret will be displayed next to the field.

 # License